aayushsonu/country_assignment_api/README.md

 This API service provides information about countries using the REST Countries API (<https://restcountries.com>).

+## This project is Live on <https://assignment.snifyak.com/>

+## Swagger Documentation can be accessed on <https://assignment.snifyak.com/swagger/index.html>

 ## Installation

 To use this API, follow these steps: